mhashim6/blog/content/posts/self-review/audio-player.md

 ## A playlist

 Our lib now is good at playing one audio at a time, this is good.
 It's also useless TBH.
-How can we make that happen using the primitives we originally had and the ones we created?
+How can we make that _(a playlist)_ happen using the primitives we originally had and the ones we created?

 We know we don't have a way to add multiple sources to our player, so we have to make our own way of queuing these audio sources
 ``` js